 Initially, the model was capturing ongoing operational pandemic costs.
-However, we have since transitioned to modeling increased bad debt expense over time.
+However, we have since transitioned to modeling increased bad debt expense over time as utility disconnection moratorium expired on September 30, 2021.

 LRFP Summary

 Anticipating Projects, Optimizing Debt, and Stabilizing Rates